 -Make sure to spread out those Nurglings like a net to catch them!

-use them as "Chaos Furies"!
+-One other loop hole is to make Nurglish flying insect models and use them as "Chaos Furies"!
 Now you have a fast attack, jump infantry option!